KILTprotocol/docs/docs/concepts/05_Advanced Concepts/02_replay_protection.md

 To prevent these types of attacks, KILT offers two separate mechanisms.

-Malicious actors can be prevented from stealing and reusing credential presentation submissions if verifiers require claimers to include a random and unqique piece of data in their presentation, which the verifier has produced and added to their credential request.
+Malicious actors can be prevented from stealing and reusing credential presentation submissions if verifiers require claimers to include a random and unique piece of data in their presentation, which the verifier has produced and added to their credential request.
 More information on how this challenge-response mechanism is implemented in KILT can be found [here](<!--TODO: link to verification section-->).

 In case you are using the KILT messaging for communication, you can also take effective measures against replay protection [based on the unique identifier and timestamp](../../develop/01_sdk/02_Cookbook/05_Messaging/04_replay_protection.md) that are part of every message.